 - (1) The OPFOR should not be more than squad size with one crew-served weapon. - (2) The MILES can be used or the OCs can assess damage to equipment and personnel casualties. - (3) The OPFOR should be well-trained in threat tactics, have specific missions, and be controlled when used. - c.
 Vehicles and Communications.
 Vehicles and communications equipment organic to the unit are used.
 When OPFOR is employed, vehicles and radios for the OCs are needed. - d.
 Maneuver Area.
-Depending upon the LTA, it is desirable to have an adequate training area that is 250 by 350 meters.
-When possible the training area should include or be adjacent to a railhead or extend rail spur in order to more realistically conduct this STX. - e.
+Depending upon the LTA, it is desirable to have a training area with minimum dimension of 1.5 by 1.5 kilometers.
+A waterway (at least 25 nautical miles) and a beach (at least 500 meters) are required for establishing the units area of operations. - e.
 Master Incident List.
 During the STX, the MIL is essential to provide input to drive unit actions. - f.
 Consolidated Support Requirements.
 Table 4-12 shows the suggested support requirements for this STX.